kng1259/kng1259/README.md

-# Read me ... or don't
+# Read me ... or don't, not my choice anyway

+## Introduction

+- 👋 Hi, I’m @kng1259
+- 👀 I’m a monkey busy setting up infrastructure and CI/CD pipelines
+- 💞️ I'm looking for a summer internship in 2025

 ## My Skills